LeHoang510/DeepLearningBaseline/README.md

 - Well-structured project layout for clear separation of concerns

-- Modular components: dataset loading, model definition, training, evaluation, and inference
+- Modular structure for easy navigation and maintenance: dataset loading, model definition, training, evaluation, and inference

 - YAML-based configuration system for flexible experimentation

+- Integrated logging and visualization tools

+- Support for multiple deep learning frameworks

+- Comprehensive documentation and examples

 - Easy to extend, understand, and integrate into new or existing workflows